microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/Roadmap.md

  **Packaging**

-The MRTK currently supports Unity Package Manager (UPM).
-We want to make it even easier for you to download packages with UPM as we make improvements and respond to your feedback.
+In MRTK 2.5.0 we released support for Unity Package Manager (UPM).
+We are continuing to make improvements so it's even easier for you to download packages with UPM.

 ## Backlog

 The following list highlights some of the key investments the MRTK team intends to pursue.

-- Platform expansion: WebXR
 - Extensibility
 - Modularity
 - Accessibility features
 - Globalization enhancements
 - Cloud service support
+- Platform expansion
 - Tools